Workplace Mediation & Coaching

-Why use conflict resolution in the workplace?
+Why use conflict resolution including mediation in the workplace?

 Conflict resolution can benefit individuals and organisations in the following ways: